cocode/TrekBASIC/README.txt

     but it should only be in one place.
     Implement >= and <= and !=?
 How does basic do != ?
 Maybe <>

-    TODO Fix functions to store there extra into in the symbol table, not in the "op" parameter.
+    TODO Fix functions to store their extra into in the symbol table, not in the "op" parameter.
+        1. store data in symbol table
+        2. Use it
+        3. remove old versions.
+        4. Hmm.
+Looks like the issues is not the symbol table, its that the expression evaluator doesn't pass that information into FUNC_MONO_OP
     TODO Fix the lexer to allow all two character operators, and to require no changes if more are added.
-    TODO Replace namedtuple for ste with dataclass (maybe) TODO Use enum for symbol types ("str" and whatever) TODO need to make sure we suport get_symbol_count() for nested scopes.
-But see next item, so maybe not TODO Should use nested scopes for internal functions.
-They should be in an inner scope.
+    TODO Replace namedtuple for ste with dataclass (maybe) TODO need to make sure we suport get_symbol_count() for nested scopes.
+But see next item, so maybe not TODO Search and destroy for literal strings used for what should be enums.